Cruise ship docked at Cairns port with Trinity Inlet and rainforest-clad mountains in the background

 Cairns Cruise Port

-The Cairns Cruise Liner Terminal sits at Trinity Wharf, right in the heart of the city at the corner of Wharf and Lake Streets.
-It's one of Australia's most conveniently located cruise terminals — walk off the ship and you're within a few minutes of the Cairns Esplanade, the CBD shopping precinct, restaurants, and the Reef Fleet Terminal where reef boats depart daily.
+The Cairns Cruise Liner Terminal sits at Trinity Wharf, on the corner of Wharf and Lake Streets, right in the heart of the city.
+It's one of Australia's most conveniently located cruise terminals — walk off the ship and you're within a few minutes of the Cairns Esplanade, the CBD shopping precinct, restaurants, and the Reef Fleet Terminal at Marlin Marina where reef boats depart daily.

-The port can berth up to two cruise vessels on Wharves 1–6, with the dedicated terminal building on Wharf 2/3.
-However, the entrance channel into the port is narrow and shallow (approximately 10 km long, 90 m wide, max draft 8.3 m), which means larger cruise ships cannot dock directly.
-Ships that are too large for the channel anchor in Trinity Bay, and passengers are transferred by tender boats to Yorkeys Knob, a coastal suburb about 20 minutes north of the CBD.
+According to Ports North, the cruise terminal can accommodate up to two cruise vessels along Wharves 1–6 (a 595-metre continuous quay line, berth design depths of 9 metres), with the dedicated heritage-listed terminal building on Wharf 2/3.
+However, the entrance channel into the port is narrow and limits the size of vessels that can berth alongside the wharf.
+Ships that exceed the current channel restrictions anchor in Trinity Bay, and passengers are transferred by tender boats to the Yorkeys Knob Cruise Tender Terminal at Half Moon Bay Marina, a coastal suburb about 17 km north of the CBD (a 20-minute shuttle).

-Distance to CBDWalking distance — the terminal is in the city centre
+Distance to CBDWalking distance — terminal is in the city centre

 Distance to airport~7 km / 10 minutes by taxi